DISTORTEC/distortosTemplateSubfolder/README.md

 5. Execute `make configure CONFIG_PATH=<path-to-distortosConfiguration.mk>` to select the configuration you created/chose above;
 6. Execute `make` (if you use *GNU Make*) or `tup` (if you use *tup*);

+Alternatively you can replace steps 1 and 2 with just `git clone --recursive https://github.com/DISTORTEC/distortosTemplateSubfolder`.
+In such scenario you can also skip step 3.
+To update *distortos* submodule to latest version use `git submodule update --remote` command.

 #### Quick example